nga-27/SecuritiesAnalysisTools/README.md

 ## Notable Versioning / Releases
 * 0.1.0, 2019-06-04 - Release 1: outputing to pptx and json files; basic analysis; primarily plot based
 * 0.1.06, 2019-07-13 - Wide 16:9 ratio for pptx output
-* 0.1.11, 2019-08-11 - Upgraded requirements, better documentation, glossary (at end of pptx)
+* 0.1.11, 2019-08-13 - Upgraded requirements, some better documentation, and mutual fund timeframe issue resolved
 * 0.1.x - Working toward Release 2 (`technical_analysis.py` is always current on master)

 ## To Use